Customer reviews are very influential and can increase your sales more than marketing with a paid ad but can be hard to get.

 And I’m not naive enough to think any reader of this post hasn’t looked at an Amazon review before purchasing something – regardless of cost.

-So now you know product reviews are important, but how do you get them?
+So you know product reviews are important, but how do you get them?

 Here are 10 simple ways to encourage your customers to write product reviews:

 Start with the major one first, Google.
 Go here and search for your business’s name.
-If you see Is this your business? it means you haven’t claimed it, so fix that fast by following their instructions.
+If you see "Is this your business?", you haven’t claimed it.
+Fix that fast by following their instructions.

 Notice I’m not saying to pay for a review.
-You want reviews to be authentic and from people who really purchased and used the product from your store.
+You want an authentic, honest review from people who purchased and used your store's product.
 Consider offering points in your customer loyalty program or entries in a quarterly drawing.